 When grading a diamond's cut, gemological laboratories like the GIA (Gemological Institute of America) don't just look at the stone's depth or width.
 They evaluate a complex interplay of physical proportions and craftsmanship.

-At Revera Jewels, we break these down into two main categories: Proportional Factors (how the diamond is shaped to handle light) and Craftsmanship Factors (the care taken during the cutting process).
+At Reverra Jewels, we break these down into two main categories: Proportional Factors (how the diamond is shaped to handle light) and Craftsmanship Factors (the care taken during the cutting process).

 1. Proportional Factors (The Physics of Light)